awf825/deponator/README.md

 is where you build the schema and query the database, create dummy data here.
 DynamoDB is where the actual data lives.
 There seems to be a natural chain of command here: AmpAdmin => AppSync => Dynamo.
 Good video here for creating data: https://www.youtube.com/watch?v=pZ61oDwrCK0

+10/19/21 => took this out of schema? @key(name: "booksByPosition",fields: ["type","position"],queryField: "booksByPosition")
+I think this was sorting the resources by position

 ## Bugs
 PanResponder seems to give up after a few rapid touches.
 Not completely bulletproof.
 Priority: High